 Click any image for a larger view.

-• Improve stream flow
+• Improve spring and stream flow

 Trust our hand clearing practices to protect your property

-Cedar juniper significantly alters the composition and structure of rangeland plant communities.
+Cedar (Ashe juniper) significantly alters the composition and structure of rangeland plant communities.
 Increasing density of cedar reduces grazeable areas for livestock and many species of wildlife because of its low forage value.
 It significantly reduces the production and diversity of associated plant species according to research conducted by Texas A & M University.1

 According to research done by Keith Owens (A&M Experimental Station at Uvalde), there are two different issues to be considered with cedar: (1) loss of water by interception and evaporation and (2) loss of water by transpiration.

-According to a study done by Texas A & M Institute of Renewable Natural Resources and Grazingland Management Systems, Inc. done in 2008 the control of cedar on an acre of land is estimated to result in 0.167 added ac.ft. of groundwater recharge per year.3 (Note 0.167 ac.ft of water equals 54,417.2 gallons)
+According to a study done by Texas A & M Institute of Renewable Natural Resources and Grazingland Management Systems, Inc. done in 2008, the control of cedar on an acre of land is estimated to result in 0.167 added ac.ft. of groundwater recharge per year.3 (Note 0.167 ac.ft of water equals 54,417.2 gallons)